chef/automate/components/docs-chef-io/content/automate/ha_config.md

 {{< note >}}

 - All the nodes will apply the Frontend patch/set wherever the Postgresql and OpenSearch changes will be used to only one cluster node.
-- After patching/setting, some services will restart.
-So the health status will take good amount of time based on your data to show healthy.
+- After applying/adjusting any configuration, certain services will restart.
+The time required for your services to regain stability may vary depending on the amount of data stored in your system.

 {{< /note >}}